Dimsas04/MajorProj/README.md

-# MajorProj: Agentic Customer Review Analysis
+# Revify: Agentic Customer Review Analysis

-MajorProj is an advanced, agentic-architecture-powered project that automates the analysis of customer reviews using a multi-agent system built atop [crewAI](https://crewai.com).
-Designed for flexibility and extensibility, MajorProj enables deep, feature-based sentiment analysis, efficient review scraping, and collaborative research generation, all orchestrated through autonomous, specialized AI agents.
+Revify is an advanced, agentic-architecture-powered project that automates the analysis of customer reviews using a multi-agent system built atop [crewAI](https://crewai.com).
+Designed for flexibility and extensibility, Revify enables deep, feature-based sentiment analysis, efficient review scraping, and collaborative research generation, all orchestrated through autonomous, specialized AI agents.

 ---